 Likewise, warmer and drier winters promote the overwintering of bollworm and tobacco budworm pupae.

 Warmer and drier spring conditions likely will result in earlier moving of thrips off host plants onto early planted cotton.
-So-called nuisance pests, such as false chinch bugs and white munching burrowing bugs, are likely found in these weather conditions.
+Nuisance pests, such as false chinch bugs and white munching burrowing bugs, are likely found in these weather conditions.

 Warmer and drier spring conditions also have a major effect on the plant bugs moving from wild plants onto cotton.
 The bugs move quickly onto cotton during the early fruiting season as the wild plants are drying down.
 This behavior is sharply opposed to wetter springs when the wild plants remain greener longer and the plant bugs slowly migrate into cotton over longer periods.